shubhang93/tplagent/README.md

 https://pkg.go.dev/text/template

+## Supported Platforms

+Windows is not supported.
+Only Linux and macOS are supported.
+PRs are welcome to add support for windows

 ## TODO

 - HTTP listener to trigger agent reloads over an HTTP endpoint
 - Observability